OutSystems/docs-product/src/develop/ui/patterns/web/controls/dropdown.md

     ![](<images/dropdown-2-ss.png?width=800>)

-1. On the **Properties** tab, in the enter a name for the Dropdown widget.
+1. On the **Properties** tab, enter a name for the Dropdown widget.

     In this example, we enter `EmployeeDropdown`.